Himal Southasian, a digital magazine

 We publish only original articles, and request that writers do not submit previously published work, or work that contains large sections extracted from previously published work.
 Furthermore, we ask writers to inform us at the outset if the piece has been sent for consideration simultaneously elsewhere.

 Himal is interested in hearing from new writers.
-We do not have staff writers, and rely on independent thinkers and contributors from all over Southasia, not limited to the major cities.
+We do not have staff writers, and rely on independent thinkers and contributors from all over Southasia and the world, not limited to the major cities.

 We ask that potential correspondents familiarise themselves with Himal and its variety of articles before sending query notes.
-The magazine’s archives are freely available online.
 When formulating potential submissions, please bear in mind the following:

 - Articles should not be dated upon submission.
 Further, our analysis should ideally remain useful in archival form.